A wonderful Federation gazebo with floral and ribbon motifs at Yaralla in Haberfield 1915.

 Are they blind!

 With this in mind I took a camera with me in an attempt to document what I was seeing.
 I don’t know how far I will get but I am motivated to record as many of the leadlight features in the houses of at least the six suburbs above.
 I will only take photographs from the street and not invade people’s properties and I will only use photographs I have taken myself (or provided by the owners).
+I have started on Marrickville but COVID-19 has put that on hold for the moment.
 What I have found incredibly rewarding as I wander the streets is the amazing diversity of the housing in the inner western suburbs, and, accordingly, the amazing diversity there is in the leadlight.

 I realised as I started to put this site together that I really knew very little about the leadlight designs other than what I had observed in my wanderings.
 I am looking forward to exploring other suburbs.
 Ashbury was the starting point because that is where I live.

 I apologise in advance for any errors and omissions made and will appreciate any assistance from anyone who might read and view this site.
-At this stage I have documented Ashbury, Ashfield, Haberfield, Hurlstone Park, Dulwich Hill, and have just completed and and now Summer Hill.
+At this stage I have documented Ashbury, Ashfield, Haberfield, Hurlstone Park, Dulwich Hill, and have just completed Summer Hill.

 I must, without equivocation, express my gratitude to the Ashfield & District Historical Society, without whose support I would not have even contemplated this project.
 Subdivision maps have been obtained from the State Library of New South Wales and the assistance provided by the staff there has really been appreciated.
 So too, Vincent Crow's three books 'Tours of Haberfield Past and Present' have been more than helpful in determining the dates of construction of many houses in Haberfield.